 Sedikh’s damned if he is going to be left out of his own moon flight, and sets a counter-plot in action.
 He enlists Orlov’s girlfriend, and fellow professor, Marina (Ksenya Moskalenko), to be his co-pilot on the flight, and sets out to commandeer one of his the rockets the same night as Orlov is about to take off.
 At the space station Andryusha’s pioneer class (sort of communist boy scouts) create commotion as the launch is about to take place, and Marina and Sedikh manage to get aboard one of the rockets, aptly named ”Joseph Stalin”.
 But, they also get a freeloader, as Andryusha sneaks in at the last moment.
 But not to worry, the youngster turns out to be quite a capable cosmonaut, and his pellet gun gets the travellers out of a whole host of problems.

 The voyage itself passes without much incident.
-The take-off is interesting, inasmuch as the rocket is horizontal, and takes off from a ramp designed like a ski-jump hill, much like in George Pal’s When Worlds Collide (1951).
+The take-off is interesting, inasmuch as the rocket is horizontal, and takes off from a ramp designed like a ski-jump hill, much like in George Pal’s When Worlds Collide (1951, review).
 The rocket is a two-stage rocket, very much like those used in reality decades later.
 It is also impossibly spacious, a common trope in movies, since cramped spaces are hard to film.
 To counter the g-forces, the cosmonauts enter liquid-filled chambers (this is straight from Tsiolkovsky’s book), probably a pretty risky stunt in reality.
 An interesting point is that despite the fact that Tsiolkovsky was one of the first to calculate that one would have to reach 11,2 km/s to leave the Earth’s orbit, the spacecraft’s speed gauge only goes up to 10 km/s.
 The wirework used to portray weightlessness is not entirely convincing, but the travellers seem to have loads of fun with it.

 The problems start when Sedikh lands.
 A good rocket scientist he may be, but not much of a pilot.
 Not only does he land on the dark side of the moon, opposite of where they were going, he also manages to rupture one of the oxygen tanks.
 So not only are they in radio silence, they also haven’t got enough oxygen to get home (this is straight from Woman in the Moon), and the simple task they had, to find that darned missing cat and plant a message on – the bright side of – the moon, is now going to require a rather daunting trek.
 But this matters not when they step out on the lunar surface, that looks more like the Rocky Mountains than the actual moon.
 How they managed to find a space suit in Andryusha’s size is anyone’s guess, but the suits are not bad looking, even though they resemble diving suits and have ridiculously impractically placed air tubes.
 Some pretty cool sci-fi elements include in-suit radio devices and detachable lead soles that enable the cosmonauts to walk regularly on the moon.
 But let’s face it: who would want to walk normally when you can leap ten yards with single jump?
 So the soles are quickly abandoned.
 Some of the lesser gravity is portrayed with wires, but the wide shots are made using the same sort of stop-motion techniques that were employed by Willis O’Brien in The Lost World (1925, review) and King Kong (1933, review).
 Animator Fyodor Krasne doesn’t do a bad job at all, but the scenes of the cosmonauts hopping about do look very cartoony.
 This was the bit that the censors were opposed to, and buried the film for 50 years after just a few month in cinemas.
 So worried were the censors of not adhering to the principle of Soviet realism, that Krasne got all his credits removed from all films he worked on in the future.